Study Abroad Information and Requirements

-While participating in international or other off-campus study programs associated with the university, all students are to comply with the university rules and regulations as described in this handbook.
+While participating in study abroad or study away programs offered by BSU Study Abroad, students are to comply with the university rules and regulations as described in this handbook.
 All study abroad students must conduct themselves in accordance to BSU guidelines, host institution policies, and in accordance to all laws of the host country.

 Study Abroad Program Types

 BSU Travel Courses are faculty-led, short-term 3-credit courses open to all BSU students.
 As program requirements and space permits, BSU visiting students and BSU community members are welcome to apply.
 Students pay a program fee which includes course credit, accommodation, some meals, program related activities and airfare.
 Travel Courses are offered during winter, spring and summer with travel during university breaks.
 Courses focus on specific academic disciplines and each course incorporates lectures, excursions and field trips to give students the opportunity to explore and learn about the host country/culture and academic topics.